 Every applicable NBFC shall append to its balance sheet prescribed under the Companies Act, 2013, the particulars in the schedule as set out in Annex III.

 20. Transactions in Government securities

-Every applicable NBFC shall undertake transactions in Government securities through its CSGL account or its demat account:
+Every applicable NBFC shall undertake transactions in Government securities through its gilt account or its demat account or any other account, as permitted by the Bank.